-Telus is one of Canada’s biggest telecommunications companies in Canada.
-As the incumbent local exchange carrier in British Columbia and Alberta, it still holds an enormous share of the market in the western provinces and is still quite active in the rest of Canada.
+Telus is one of Canada’s biggest telecommunications companies.
+As the incumbent local exchange carrier in British Columbia and Alberta, it holds an enormous share of the market in the western provinces and is quite active in the rest of Canada.

 Telus mobile rates

 Telus offers a number of options to meet your needs.
 You can get plans with a phone, bring-your-own phone plans, family plans, and international plans.
 The company runs on HSPA+ and LTE networks.